bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

-Now here's the interesting part, we want to apply Equation 8 as an IAF transform to go from :math:`{\bf z}_t` to :math:`{\bf z}_{t+1}` (indices refer to the number of transforms applied on the vector :math:`\bf z`, not the index into :math:`z`) but there are a few issues we need to resolve first.
+Now here's the interesting part, we want to apply Equation 8 as an IAF transform to go from :math:`{\bf z}_t` to :math:`{\bf z}_{t+1}` (indices refer to the number of transforms applied on the vector :math:`\bf z`, not the index into :math:`\bf z`) but there are a few issues we need to resolve first.
 Let's start with reinterpreting Equation 8, rewriting it in terms of :math:`{\bf z}_t` and :math:`{\bf z}_{t+1}` (we'll omit the indices into the vector with the understanding that :math:`\mu` and :math:`\sigma` are autoregressive):